awsdocs/aws-systems-manager-user-guide/doc_source/sysman-manual-agent-install.md

 **To install SSM Agent on Amazon Linux or Amazon Linux 2**

 1. Use one of the following commands to download and run the SSM Agent installer\.
+**Note**
+Even though the following download URLs show 'ec2\-downloads\-windows', these are the correct URLs for downloading Amazon Linux and Amazon Linux 2\.

    Intel \(x86\_64\) 64\-bit instances: